 Winter climbing takes place in every corner of the Scottish hills.
 We suggest basing this course around Fort William & Glencoe on the West Coast.
 This gives us access to Ben Nevis, Aonach Mor and Glencoe which plenty of world class and reliable winter climbs.
 We also run courses in the Cairngorms from Aviemore which offers a number of more accessible climbs and in Torridon

 On occasions the Lake District can offer great winter climbing.
 Watch the weather and please feel free to get in contact at the last minute to take full advantage of the conditions when they arrive.
-Please have a look at our photo gallery.

 This course is designed for those with a good grasp of using crampons & ice axe who wish to climb on grade II-V terrain.
 Some rock climbing experience is also very useful.
 Winter climbing is a physically demanding activity and you should ensure you are reasonably hill fit prior to attending this course.